 Fertility preservation support for cancer patients

-Reproductive Science Center of the Bay Area’s Fertile Hope Program, in partnership with Lance Armstrong’s LIVESTRONG Foundation, provides fertility preservation options for cancer patients whose treatment may jeopardize their future fertility or has already had an effect on their fertility.
+Reproductive Science Center of the Bay Area’s Fertile Hope Program, in partnership with the LIVESTRONG Foundation, provides fertility preservation options for cancer patients whose treatment may jeopardize their future fertility or has already had an effect on their fertility.

 The Fertile Hope Program provides reproductive information, emotional, and financial resources to cancer patients and survivors whose medical treatments present the risk of infertility.
 RSC provides both men and women several highly successful options for preserving their reproductive health and future parenting options.

 Since 1983, we have pioneered fertility treatment for every kind of family.
 We want to help you achieve your dream of having a baby.Request appointment

 Cancer diagnosis and treatment itself is stressful enough for patients, then adding fertility planning on top of that can be overwhelming.
 Fertile Hope is a valuable resource intended to help ease the confusion and direct patients to the best fertility preservation services, as well as financing options for techniques that are not often covered by insurance.

 Cancer treatments like chemotherapy are designed to kill rapidly dividing cells throughout the body, while leaving other cells intact.
 Cancer cells divide rapidly, but so do egg and sperm cells.
 Thus infertility is a potential side effect of cancer treatment.

 - Breast Cancer, Genetic or Inheritable Cancers

 * RSC acknowledges Fertile Hope and LIVESTRONG Foundation for the information shared on RSC’s cancer and fertility web pages.